masukomi/private_comments/IMPLEMENTATION.md

 One goal of this project is to allow users to store their comments privately on cloud services without worry of violating their NDAs.
 Obviously the _contents_ of your comments might violate your NDA but usage of the Private Comments system itself _must_ be guaranteed to not leak secrets.

 Because of this there are no project names, file names, or file paths in this system.
 All of these have the potential to reveal secrets about the code being worked on.
-Instead we use a SHA2 256 hash of the project name, and relative file path (from the root of the project) to uniquely identify which file a comment is associated with.
+Instead we use a SHA 256 hash of the project name, and relative file path (from the root of the project) to uniquely identify which file a comment is associated with.
 So, whenever you see `file_path_hash` or `project_name_hash` that's what it is.
 Plugin creators are encouraged to salt the hash.

 It is up to the plugin creator to decide how (or if) to display the project name to the user.
 There are 2 things to consider when implementing handling of project names: